 - Any physical or emotional needs that need to be accounted for

 - Savings, retirement accounts, and other individual property

 The Courts May Consider Other Factors As Well

 In addition to the primary factors, the courts also look at unique circumstances and take each case upon its own merits.
 Thus, trying to calculate a final outcome, regardless of whether you are the potential payer or payee, can be difficult.
 The best way to protect your interests ahead of time is by consulting with a skilled family law attorney.

 Learn More By Speaking With a Family Law Attorney

 We hope this post helped clear up some of the questions you might have involving spousal support petitions in CA. Even when an arrangement is finalized, there is still room for modification via petitions and other legal procedures.

 Learn more about this and other topics involving family law by reaching out to us at the Law Office of James P. White.
-We offer free initial consultations, so you can consult with our skilled legal professionals without any commitment on your end!
+We offer initial consultations, so you can consult with our skilled legal professionals without any commitment on your end!